nknuecht/scna2idh/README.md

 Calling 1p/19q-codeletions based a 85% threshold for loss of chromosome arms 1p, 1q, 19p, and 19q our system classifies oligodendrogliomas in all three versions of our TCGA training set (UCSC hg19, GDC hg19, GDC hg38) with 100% accuacy.
 Our system's second stage--an IDH-mutation classifier trained on adult astrocytic glioma--also performed well  (AUC= 0.990 +/- 0.001, MCC=0.935 +/- 0.006).
 We calabrated this classifier and rejected samples whose prediction was given with 70% or less confidence.
 This raised our model's performance (AUC= 0.992 +/- 0.001, MCC = 0.970 +/- 0.004) at the cost of only rejecting 5% of samples.

-### Validation on three independent datasets and hold TCGA validation set
+### Validation on three independent datasets and holdout TCGA validation set

 ![val_results](./figures/val_results.png)